Update: ‘2023 production date update’ section updated.

-Tesla Cybertruck deliveries will not commence this year.
-The ongoing chip shortage is seemingly the biggest hurdle for the Cybertruck’s mass production.
+The ongoing chip shortage is seemingly the biggest hurdle for the Tesla Cybertruck’s mass production.
 The scarcity of chips has affected Tesla, co-founder and CEO Elon Musk acknowledged during the Q2 2021 earnings conference call, saying that the company is figuring out how to address the issue.

 So in order for Cybertruck and Semi to scale to volume that’s meaningful for customer deliveries, we’ve got to solve the chip shortage working with our suppliers.
 And someone would say, why don’t you just build a chip fab?
 Well, OK, that would take us, even moving like lightning, 12 to 18 months.Elon Musk, co-founder and CEO, Tesla (Q2 2021 results conference call)

 Musk said that the Tesla Cybertruck and Tesla Semi are heavy users of cell capacity, and the company needs to ensure the steady availability of the crucial component.
-The company can start producing vehicles now, but Tesla would lose an exorbitant amount of money on each truck.
+The company can start producing vehicles now, but it would lose an exorbitant amount of money on each truck.

 They would literally cost $1 million apiece or more.
 There’s a reason why you do things in volume production, which is to get the economies to scale and get the cost down.Elon Musk, co-founder and CEO, Tesla (Q2 2021 results conference call)